 At three o’clock, she puts down the pen and gazes at the page.
 Something drops from her shoulders, an almost-sigh.

 The girl is fourteen years old and writes secretly.

 Why is Some Pain More Difficult to Write About?

-As someone who has always turned to books and diary pages for comfort, connecting creatively with poetry has always been the thing that allows me to channel hard-to-express feelings into something real.
+As an anxious person who has always turned to books and diary pages for comfort, connecting creatively with poetry has always been the thing that allows me to channel hard-to-express feelings into something real.
 Sometimes verbalising difficult feelings feels too concrete – too ‘real’ –.but bit by bit, along with the support of people I love, a passion for running and a commitment to myself to always be learning something, literature has been one of my greatest healers.

 With every piece of art produced, there’s human expression in it.
 For every emotion, there’s a poem or a song that can offer us comfort or perhaps capture those hard-to-describe feelings of being in love or trap the essence of a fleeting childhood memory.
 There’s something in art that we can connect with on an emotional level.
 Just as traditional talking therapy does, art helps us work through challenging and overwhelming feelings: whether that’s reading it or writing it.

 After the loss of my dear grandad last year, I found that writing brought me closer to him; it was my way of saying to him all the things that felt too final and painful to say in the final days.
 In my first book, ‘And Suddenly You Find Yourself’, it was my way of talking to family members I missed even though I knew they wouldn’t read the poems.
 When people won’t listen, paper will.